Lightnet/spacetimedb-app-transform2d/README.md

   - [ ] schedule
   - [ ] Procedures:
     - [x] get parent id
-    - [x] get position from local matrix
-    - [x] get rotation from local matrix
-    - [x] get scale from local matrix
-    - [x] get position from world matrix
+    - [x] get position from local or world matrix
-    - [x] get rotation from world matrix
+    - [x] get rotation from local or world matrix
-    - [x] get scale from world matrix
+    - [x] get scale from local or world matrix
-    - [x] get transform2d position, rotation and scale from world matrix
+    - [x] get transform2d position, rotation and scale from local or world matrix

 # Config: